dlesueur/dlesueur.github.io/_posts/2023-10-11-ggplot-tutorial.md

 ---

 <!-- ### Introduction -->
 Base R plotting is out, ggplot is in.
 Actually, Base R plotting has been old hat since 2005 thanks to Hadley Wickham with the creation of ggplot.
 In this article we are going to go over the BASIC basic elements necessary for plotting in ggplot, as well as how to troubleshoot some common errors.
-In this article, we will be demonstrating with the `penguins` data set.
+In this article, I will be demonstrating with the `penguins` data set.
 Start by installing the `palmerpenguins` package and loading the package to your machine.
 ```{r}
 install.packages('palmerpenguins')
 library(palmerpenguins)